BhardwajArjit/Ask-Your-Database/README.md

 ## Usage

 1. **Launch the Application**: Open your browser and navigate to the Streamlit app (usually `http://localhost:8501`).
-2. **Connect to Your Database**: Use the sidebar to enter your MySQL database connection details and click "Connect".
+2. **Connect to Your Database**: Use the sidebar to enter your MySQL or PostgreSQL database connection details and click "Connect".
 3. **Ask Questions**: Type your questions in the chat input at the bottom of the page.

 ## Code Structure